AztechMC/Modern-Industrialization/docs/README.md

 MI can generate most of these resources for you if you ask it to.
 - Set `datagenOnStartup` to `true` in the config file.
   - During the end of startup, MI will generate new resources in the `modern_industrialization/generated_resources` folder.
-- Make sure that `loadRuntimeGeneratedResources` is set to `true` in the config file.
+- Set `loadRuntimeGeneratedResources` to `true` in the config file as well.
   - This will make sure that MI will automatically load the resources generated in the previous step.
 - Profit!